 Harvesting Honey

-For many people, the idea of harvesting honey from your own beehives is the primary reason for becoming a beekeeper.
-The promise of a sweet reward is why we spend hours tending our buzzing hives and worrying over their health and happiness.
-Harvest season is filled with much anticipation and excitement.
-Will all of our hard work pay off?
-As you learn how to harvest honey from bees, you will see that it too involves some hard work.
-But, nothing is a sweeter reward than a jar of delicious fresh honey from your very own beehive.
+The thought of harvesting honey from your own beehives is the primary reason for many wishing to become a beekeeper.
+This promise of a sweet reward is why we spend hours tending our buzzing hives and worrying over their health and happiness.
+Harvest season is filled with much anticipation.
+But, as learn how to harvest honey from bees, you will see that it too involves some hard work.

-Once you have a few years of experience, you will learn the having your own apiary is not the same as hanging out a bird house for birds.
-If you want healthy productive hives, you are going to have to invest some time and effort into proper beehive management.
+Once you have a few years of experience, you learn that keeping bees requires some effort all throughout the year.
+If you want healthy productive hives, you are going to have to invest some time into proper beehive management.

 Are Your Hives Ready for a Honey Harvest?